Dear User Support,

 Additionally, you may find the question w_xphsdba in the household questionnaire useful for comparison between waves.
 It asks if they are up to date with paying their household bills, and is found in the data file w_hhresp.

-#4 Updated by Lydia Palumbo over 1 year ago
+#4 Updated by Lydia Palumbo almost 2 years ago

 Thank you for the answer.

 I already noticed the variable.
 But if I understand correctly it only belongs to USoc.

 I am not sure if it is also restricted to those who own a house, as there is quite a high number of inapplicable.